xiaogouxo/PyIDM/readme.md

 - [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI): a beautiful gui builder,
 - [youtube_dl](https://github.com/ytdl-org/youtube-dl): famous youtube downloader, limited use for meta information extraction only but videos are downloaded using pycurl
 - certifi: required by 'pycurl' for validating the trustworthiness of SSL certificates,
-- mimetypes: converts between a filename or URL and the MIME type associated with the filename extension.,
 - pyperclip: A cross-platform clipboard module for monitoring url copied to clipboard, requires "xclip or xsel to be available on linux"
 - plyer: for systray area notification.